hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode calculatepackageid
 ```
-Calculate the package ID for a packaged chaincode.
+[DEPRECATED] Calculate the package ID for a packaged chaincode.
+Instead of this command, use "peercli lifecycle chaincode calculatepackageid".

 Usage:
   peer lifecycle chaincode calculatepackageid [packageFile] [flags]